-- 1. (to subsection (A)): Nothing in this rule shall be construed to limit the adjudicator's inherent power to manage the proceedings over which they preside.
-Adjudicators may issue oral warnings or other corrections of a representative's conduct on the record of the original proceeding without holding a hearing under this Rule if the adjudicator's actions with respect to the representative's conduct do not rise to the level of a sanction under Rule 404. - 2. (to subsection (B)): Enforcement hearings should be conducted in accordance with relevant law, including existing agency rules, governing agency hearings in similar adjudications.
+- 1. (to subsection (A)): Nothing in this rule shall be construed to limit an adjudicator's inherent power to manage the proceedings over which they preside.
+Adjudicators may issue oral warnings or other corrections of a representative's conduct on the record of the original proceeding without holding a hearing under this Rule if the adjudicator's actions with respect to the representative's conduct do not rise to the level of a sanction under Rule 404. - 2. (to subsection (B)): Reference to an enforcement hearing being conducted "on the record" does not mean that enforcement hearings under this rule are subject to the adjudication provisions of §§ 554, 556 and 557 of the Administrative Procedure Act. - 3. (to subsection (B)): Enforcement hearings should be conducted in accordance with relevant law, including existing agency rules, governing agency hearings in similar adjudications.
 See Rule 100(A) (defining "adjudication" for purposes of these rules as "an agency proceeding-whether conducted pursuant to the federal Administrative Procedure Act, 5 U.S.C. § 551 et seq., other statutes, or agency regulations or practice-involving at least some oral argument or presentation resulting in some determination by an adjudicator that affects the rights or interests of individual parties.")
-If the agency does not already have procedural rules in place to govern adjudications as defined in these Rules, it should consider consulting the ACUS Model Rules of Agency Adjudication for guidance on best practices for conducting
+If the agency does not already have procedural rules in place to govern adjudications as defined in these Rules, it should consider consulting the ACUS Model Rules of Agency Adjudication for guidance on best practices for conducting such adjudications.

-- such adjudications.
 See Admin.
-Conf. of the U.S., Model Adjudication Rules § 100 et seq (2018). - 3. (to subsection (B)): If the agency is not the complainant, the agency may also offer evidence at the hearing. - 4. (to subsection (D)): The agency or designated agency official responsible for submitting a complaint under Rule 401 should engage in an investigation of the allegations in that complaint prior to submitting the complaint in order to confirm that the allegations are supported by the evidence reasonably available at the time the complaint is submitted.
+Conf. of the U.S., Model Adjudication Rules § 100 et seq.
+(2018). - 4. (to subsection (B)): If the agency is not the complainant, the agency may also offer evidence at the hearing.

+- 5. (to subsection (C)): The agency or designated agency official responsible for submitting a complaint under Rule 401 should engage in an investigation of the allegations in that complaint prior to submitting the complaint in order to confirm that the allegations are supported by the evidence reasonably available at the time the complaint is submitted.
 See, e.g., 29 C.F.R. § 102.177(d) (DHS) (authorizing "Investigating Officer," who is "head of the Division of Operations-Management," to conduct an investigation of alleged violations and make a recommendation regarding enforcement to the general counsel).
-Failure to perform such an investigation may be grounds for the dismissal of the complaint with prejudice. - 5. (to subsection (F)): 5 U.S.C. § 556(d) ("Except as otherwise provided by statute, the proponent of a rule or order has the burden of proof."). - 6. (to subsection (F)): See, e.g., 38 C.F.R. § 14.633(b) (VA).
+Failure to perform such an investigation may be grounds for the dismissal of the complaint with prejudice. - 6. (to subsection (D)): 5 U.S.C. § 556(d) ("Except as otherwise provided by statute, the proponent of a rule or order has the burden of proof."). - 7. (to subsection (D)): See, e.g., 38 C.F.R. § 14.633(b) (VA).
 See also 29 C.F.R. § 18.23 (a)(2) (DOL regulation requiring proof by "reliable, probative, and substantial evidence of record").